lucapette/fakedata/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `testdata` fork and open a pull request against the master branch.
+Push your branch to your `fakedata` fork and open a pull request against the master branch.